DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 licensure.

 Rule 303.
-(1) In submitting documentation of prelicensure education obtained before
+(1) When submitting documentation of prelicensure education obtained

-the effective date of the code or from course sponsors that are not approved under these
+before the effective date of the code or from course sponsors that are not approved under

 perform appraisals or to augment a basic knowledge of appraisals with general